lordkhonsu/go-soap/README.md

 ## Description

-go-soap has the target to provide a simple access interface for working with SOAP endpoints specified by WSDL
+go-soap has the target to provide a simple access interface for working with SOAP endpoints specified by WSDL in Go

 ## Sample